MilanBariya/CLI_project/README.md

 Command List to work with Mycli Project

-1) mycli get_tables
+1) mycli seteng --engine clickhouse clickhouse_detail.json
-> This will give list of tables
+> This will set engine clickhouse

-2) mycli get_columns employees
+2) mycli gettables
-> This will give columns name of employees table_list [Second argument is table name]
+> This will get tables
-> It will give error message when you give wrong table name or not give table name or multiple tables name.

-3) mycli set_engine mysql
+3) mycli getcolumn --table test1
+> This will get columns names

+4) mycli --help
-> This will give set engine mysql
+> This will give commands list and details of commands